razvanrmn/Router-Config-App/README.md

     ./build/ws_client [GET|POST] obj_path=/path&param=parameter&value=somevalue&required=1

 Parameters:

-    param1: Specifies the HTTP method (GET or POST) for sending data.
+- param1: Specifies the HTTP method (GET or POST) for sending data.
-    param2: Defines the query parameters (obj_path, param, value, required) to be sent to the server.
+- param2: Defines the query parameters (obj_path, param, value, required) to be sent to the server.

 Parameters Explained:

-    obj_path: Path to the object in the server.
+- lobj_path: Path to the object in the server.
-    param: Parameter to be passed to the server.
+- param: Parameter to be passed to the server.
-    value: Value associated with the parameter.
+- value: Value associated with the parameter.
-    required: Indicates whether the parameter is required (1 for true, 0 for false).
+- required: Indicates whether the parameter is required (1 for true, 0 for false).

 Troubleshooting

-    Ensure all dependencies (libcurl, libprotobuf-c, libwebsockets) are installed and accessible to the build environment.
+- Ensure all dependencies (libcurl, libprotobuf-c, libwebsockets) are installed and accessible to the build environment.
-    Check permissions if encountering issues with file operations or web server integration
+- Check permissions if encountering issues with file operations or web server integration